An honest comparison of blinds, curtains, and shutters covering cost, maintenance, style, energy efficiency, and durability for Canadian homes.

 For budget-conscious homeowners

 Winner: Blinds.
-You can outfit an entire home with quality blinds for the price of shutters in just one room.
-Roller blinds start at $100-150 per window with professional installation.
+You can outfit several rooms with quality blinds for what shutters cost in one.
+Roller blinds start from $80 per window with professional installation included.

 For energy efficiency